-7.2 Slope Stability
+7.2 Analyses

-Slope stability analyses were performed for the existing spill-through slope at Integral End Bent 1.
-Table 2 summarizes the minimum target factors of safety per Section 601-3 of the KYTC Geotechnical Guidance Manual.
-Short-term analyses were not considered as the existing embankments have been in place for over 50 years, and the new fills will be minor.
+Slope stability analyses were performed for the proposed west and east spill-through slopes at Integral End Bents 1 and 2, respectively.
+Short-term analyses were not considered as the existing embankments have been in place for over 50 years.
 Rapid drawdown conditions were evaluated using an initial water level at the 100-year flood elevation of El.
-1115.6 based on information provided by the JMT.
-In the rapid drawdown analyses, the 3-stage analysis procedure recommended by Duncan, Wright, and Wong (1990) was implemented, which is referenced in USACE Engineering Manual EM 1110-2-1902 (USACE 2003).
+1179.1 based on information provided by JMT.
+In the rapid drawdown analyses, the 3-stage analysis procedure recommended by Duncan, Wright, and Wong (1990) was implemented.